Our criteria include:

 GRE Code for Michigan State University – 1465

 Two personal essays are required (a written and a video essay).
 The essays help determine whether a candidate is a good fit for the program’s curricular strengths and team-intensive environment.
-Click here for current essay topics.
+Current essay topics

 We require two references.
 We prefer references (preferably a supervisor) that can attest to the your ability to work within and lead teams as well as to contribute significantly to a professional business environment.
 Your reference should be able to provide specific information on your professional and intellectual skills and abilities.
 Employment related references are strongly encouraged.
 Note- All candidates are required to fill in the names and contact information of their references on the online application.
 However, your reference does not need to fill out the recommendation form itself.
 If your reference/recommender chooses to fill out the recommendation form, we will still accept it.
 Filling out the recommendation form by a recommender is OPTIONAL.
 The Full-Time MBA program office may call your references/recommenders to speak to them during the application cycle.
 Please inform your references/recommenders to expect a call from The Michigan State University Full-Time MBA program during the application cycle (not all references will be contacted).